da-h/visdom/README.md

 Requires `-enable_login`.
 9. `-bind_local` : Flag to make the server accessible only from localhost.
 10. `-eager_data_loading` : By default visdom loads environments lazily upon user request.
 Setting this flag lets visdom pre-fetch all environments upon startup.
+10. `-initonly` : Visdom downloads some dependencies upon first use.
+This flag ensures that all files are present without starting the server.

 When `-enable_login` flag is provided, the server asks user to input credentials using terminal prompt.
 Alternatively, you can setup `VISDOM_USE_ENV_CREDENTIALS` env variable, and then provide your username and password via